Rakejs/ccdocs/custom-commands/syntax.md

 `!=` - Use this 2 signs to check if 2 values do NOT match each other.

-`&gt;=` - Use this 2 signs to check if number string 1 greater is, or the same as number string 2
+`>=` - Use this 2 signs to check if number string 1 greater is, or the same as number string 2

-`&lt;=` - Use this 2 signs to check if number string 1 is smaller, or the same as number string 2
+`<=` - Use this 2 signs to check if number string 1 is smaller, or the same as number string 2

-`>;` - Use this sign to check if number string 1 is greater then number string 2
+`>` - Use this sign to check if number string 1 is greater then number string 2

-`<;` - Use this sign to check if number string 1 is smaller then number string 2
+`<` - Use this sign to check if number string 1 is smaller then number string 2

 ## Escaping Characters